KotikNikita/SNA_project/README.md

 :black_square_button: Implement Islands
 :black_square_button: Implement Main path
 ## Dataset description
-Twitter dataset consists of 1,000 ego-networks, consisting of 4,869 circles and 81,362 users.
+Twitter dataset consists of 1,000 ego-networks, consisting of 81,306 users.
 The ego-networks authors of the dataset obtained range in size from 10 to 4,964 nodes.